 Reflection What are the current circumstances in relation to your desired outcome?
 Consider both facts and feelings.
 This would be the ideal time to use Force Field Analysis [Tool objective in light of your reflections.
 Why seven?
-Your initial ideas will be the obvious solutions; by the time you get to seven you need to get creative, to think beyond the obvious.
+Your initial ideas will be the obvious solutions; by the time you get to seven you get creative and think beyond the obvious.